bullmoose20/MK-Docs/docs/komet/install/overview.md

-# Installing Komet
+# Installing Kometa

-Generally, Komet can be installed in one of two ways:
+Generally, Kometa can be installed in one of two ways:

 1. Running on a system as a Python script [we will refer to this as a "local" install]
 2. Running as a Docker container